Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Linear and non-linear evolution

-The MDM models with $r_{\rm warm} = 0.25$ (green dashed line) and $0.50$ (magenta dash-dotted line) result in slightly suppressed linear matter power spectra compared with that of the CDM model (blue solid line).
-This is because of the free-streaming of the NRP sterile neutrino.
-The MDM models show smaller suppression than the WDM model (red dotted line) because NRP sterile neutrino contributes to only $25\%$ and $50\%$ of the whole DM.
+The MDM models with $r_{\rm warm} = 0.25$ (green dashed line) and $0.50$ (magenta dash-dotted line) result in slightly suppressed linear matter power spectra when compared with that in the CDM model (blue solid line).
+This is due to the free-streaming of the NRP sterile neutrino.
+The MDM models show smaller suppression than the WDM model (red dotted line) because the NRP sterile neutrino contributes to only $25\%$ and $50\%$ of the whole DM mass density.